Random Forest

 After prediction completes, the following are displayed.

 Preview table: the first 20 rows of predictions.
 For classification, predicted probabilities P(class name) for each class are also shown.
+These probabilities are the leaf class proportions averaged across all trees.

 Predicted Class Distribution (classification only): counts and percentages for each predicted class.